The 20 Greatest Beach Towns in America

 Narragansett, Rhode Island

-They don’t call it the Ocean State for nothing, boys.
-Tiny but mighty RI happens to have the best surfing in New England, the best of which is at Narragansett.
+Tiny but mighty RI happens to have the best surfing in New England, and the best place to do it is Narragansett.
 It’s also home to one of the best beach bars in America at the historic Coast Guard House, where views of Narragansett Bay pair well with a platter of oysters and an ice-cold can of, well, take a wild guess.
 Gansett’s population more than doubles in the summer as surfers, families, and college kids flock to some of the region’s best beaches.
 The always-lively Narragansett Town Beach offers dramatic views of the “Towers,” the iconic remains of the bygone Victorian-era Narragansett Pier Casino -- but if you’d rather skip the admission fees, opt for one of the state beaches like Roger Wheeler.

 Must eat/drink: Seafood, le duh.
 Hit up Aunt Carrie’s clam shack or Iggy’s Doughboys and Chowder House, both classics with dining rooms and takeout windows.
 They’re not right downtown (a little closer to Point Judith) but absolutely worth the trip.

 Don’t leave without: Strolling the seawall along Ocean Rd, then grabbing a drink at the Coast Guard House.
-It’s fun even if the weather isn’t perfect. -- Matt Meltzer
+It’s fun even if the weather isn’t perfect. -- MM

 Don’t leave without: Taking the 17-Mile Drive tour.
 There are no ugly views on this scenic drive -- think dramatic, majestic cliffs, secluded beaches, even magical redwood forests. -- Liv Lawson